FeuchE/vinthub/README.md

 **2. Validations**
 - **Challenge**: One of the biggest challenges was adding all the necessary validations for the bookings model, to ensure users could not create an invalid booking.
-- **Solution**: To solve this problem I added validations to the dates to format them correctly and to check the booking is in the future.
-I also validated and formatted the duration and price.
-Lastly, I stopped users booking an item that was already rented out.
+- **Solution**: To solve this problem we added validations to the dates to format them correctly and to check the booking is in the future.
+We also validated and formatted the duration and price.
+Lastly, we stopped users booking an item that was already rented out.

 **3. Seeding**
 - **Challenge**: Lack of free vintage API.